Three Stories (1997 film)

+The film is dedicated to the memory of Sergei Apollinarievich Gerasimov.

+Among seven other films by Muratova, it is included in the list of List of the 100 best films in the history of Ukrainian cinema.

+The film is an anthology film, featuring three different stories.
+In Boiler Room No. 6, two friends converse in a boiler room.
+One of them keeps complaining about an unbearable neighbor who is stalking him both at home and at work.
+What he is not mentioning in the conversation is that he has already killed her and hidden her body.
+Ophelia focuses on a misanthropic hospital archivist, who is particularly resentful of mothers who abandon their children.
+So, she proceeds to murder one these uncaring mothers.
+In A Girl and Death, an old man reluctantly befriends a little girl from his neighborhood, though she irritates him.
+The girl poisons his water, with the expectation that she and her mother will take over his room after his death.

 Plot

 The film consists of three novellas the plot of which is based on criminal stories that do not have usual logical motives.
 The people who become killers in all these episodes are the ones who at first glance seem to be completely incapable of murder.

 The First Story "Boiler Room No. 6"

 A modest employee brings a cupboard to the boiler room for his friend, Tikhomirov.
 He works as a stoker, writes poetry in his spare time and rents out a place for intimate pleasure to local homosexuals.

-During a normal conversation between old acquaintances, Tikhomirov time after time returns to the story of his unbearable neighbor who does not let him live in peace and even comes to his workplace in order to compromise him ...
+During a normal conversation between old acquaintances, Tikhomirov time after time returns to the story of his unbearable neighbor who does not let him live in peace and even comes to his workplace in order to compromise him...
 Tikhomirov gets interrupted and is not able to get to the point of his request by frequenters of the depraved corner, who by the way also see him as an object for pleasure and even offer money to him...

 In the closet lies the naked corpse of Tikhomirov's neighbor (she walked around the house like this), which he intends to burn in the boiler room.